Author: Charlotte Davies / Codes: CAP3, HAP2 / Published: 06/02/2018

 – Degenerative discs in 46% to 91%.

 If you think the patient has cauda equina or spinal cord compression, they obviously need an urgent MRI.
-If you dont and they don’t, their GP can review, they can have some physio, and go from there.
+If you don’t and they don’t, their GP can review, they can have some physio and go from there.
 An MRI is only really useful if they are at the stage of potentially needing neurosurgery on their back.
-Dont give your patients false hope!
-If your patient has bilateral sciatica with no neurology, an urgent / inpatient MRI might be useful – but not same day!
+Your trust will have a guideline for how to arrange non-emergency MRIs – for us, that’s an admission under orthopaedics.

 - Prognosticate and safety net

 Tell your patients when to come back.
 Be clear and precise.
 Don’t say come back if you’re in pain.
-Say “come back if the pain is unmanageable at home” because we don’t want you in pain at home.
+Say “come back if the pain is unmanageable at home.
 Don’t say come back if you have any bladder problems – say return if you can’t pee.
-You don’t want to see all the patients returning because youve made them constipated which has given them a urinary infection and dysuria so they return!
+You don’t want to see all the patients returning because you’ve made them constipated which has given them a urinary infection and dysuria so they return!

 - Refer if needed